 RCDs help reduce the risk of fatal shock and fire.
 They do this by monitoring an imbalance in live conductors.
-Circuit breakers offers no protection from touching a live component unfortunately.
+Circuit breakers offers no protection from touching a live component.

 Mains power is inside and outside buildings and used by many.
 Electrical appliances and fixed wiring can develop faults which pose a risk.
 Some faults aren’t obvious unless something stops working.

 An RCD is a mechanical device.
 It protects people, animals and buildings by removing power.

-A common myth is “everything has a fuse”.
+A common myth is a fuse will help save us.
 Fuses protect cables from becoming overheated and posing a fire risk.
 That’s it.
 They are the weak link in a circuit or appliance.
 If you have replaced a fuse it is because the appliance drew a larger amount of current than necessary.
-In a plugtop fuse it could be something wedged under your lawnmower causing the motor to stall for example.
+In a plug top fuse it could be something wedged under your lawnmower causing the motor to stall for example.

 Fuses and minature circuit breakers inside consumer units work the same way.
 They are designed to protect the cables, nothing else.

 Humans become sensitive to mains voltage at milliamps.
 An rcd will trip below the 30ma threshold to protect human life.
 The smallest fuse you can install in a plug top is 3 amp (3000ma) .
 The smallest sized circuit breaker inside a consumer unit is 6 amp (6000ma).

 An rcd works on the principle that what leaves should return.
 Turn your kettle on, power travels through the flex, through the switch, element and returns back to the source.
 If the kettle developed a fault (the element started to fail); some of the current would be missing.
 Due to the leak through the faulty element some current would be missing.
 In an installation without an rcd this could mean an electrical charge poses a risks to its users.
 The greater the current leaking, the greater the risk to anyone operating it.